ninabarzh/broomstick/content/posts/frozen-north.md

 This was not dismantling: it was fusion.
 The leader became the state, and the state became the leader.
 Without institutional separation, policy became personality.
 Stability was guaranteed by **structural ossification**, not ideology.

 Yet, beneath the veneer of calm lies surveillance, economic brinksmanship, and demographic despair.
-China may function—but it does so on brittle assumptions: zero-sum loyalty, top-down control, and the myth that the Party is eternal.
+China may function, but it does so on brittle assumptions: zero-sum loyalty, top-down control, and the myth that the Party is eternal.

 The increasingly rigid and centralised control suppresses grassroots innovation and censors inconvenient truths, creating a fragile calm that may crack under demographic pressures and international tensions.